• Report Animal Cruelty

 Department of Public Safety Report

-Learn the facts about chaining.
-It's not only cruel, it's dangerous.
-Report published by Animal Protection of New Mexico and the New Mexico Department of Public Safety.
+Published by Animal Protection New Mexico and New Mexico Department of Public Safety

 Alternatives to Chaining